-Broadly speaking, bookings refers to the total value of accepted contracts, including software licenses, software as a service and other proprietary products and related support services, third-party hardware and software and related support services, contracted work or services, and changes to such contracts recorded during a specified period.
-The Total Contract Value is not typically limited to the first year, nor would it typically exclude certain transaction types.
-The Corporation believes that this metric is a primary indicator of the general state of the business performance.
+Broadly speaking, bookings refers to the total value of accepted contracts, including software licenses, SaaS and other proprietary products and related support services, SaaS, third-party hardware and software and related support services, contracted work or services, and changes to such contracts recorded during a specified period.
+The Total Contract Value ("TVC") is not typically limited to the first year, nor would it typically exclude certain transaction types.
+The Company believes that this metric is a primary indicator of the general state of the business performance.
 Bookings typically include all items with a revenue implication, such as new contracts, renewals, upgrades, downgrades, add-ons, early terminations and refunds.
-Bookings are typically segmented into classifications, such as new account bookings or base account bookings, and performance in these bookings classes is frequently used in various sales and other compensation plans.
+Bookings have historically been segmented into classifications, such as new account bookings or base account bookings, and performance in these bookings classes is frequently used in various sales and other compensation plans.
+Acknowledging the business shift to SaaS and in order to provide greater clarity around expected timing of future revenue, the Company has, in Fiscal 2020, started providing disaggregated information about bookings including software product bookings (perpetual license as well as SaaS Annual Recurring Revenue bookings) and professional services bookings.
+Accordingly, we expect to phase out the reporting of TCV bookings.